 You can help inspiring young people like Frances in 2018.

-Frances’ letter shows our young people have so much talent and potential.
-They just need a positive, encouraging Glaswegian who can help them flourish.
+Frances’ letter to St Mungo shows our young people have so much talent and potential.
+They just need a encouraging Glaswegian who can help them grow.

-This month, we launched our #GiveAnHour campaign.
+This month, we launched our #GiveAnHour campaign to help Glasgow’s disadvantaged young people.
 One hour a week makes the difference to our city’s care experienced and disadvantaged young people.
-You don’t need any special qualifications.
-You just have to want to help.
+You don’t need any special qualifications because the most important quality is care for young people.

 To learn how you can make a life-changing difference to a disadvantaged young person in Glasgow and #GiveAnHour in 2018, learn more about becoming a mentor.